l1sk1sh/instagramich/README.md

 - Tasks:
     - Jenkins for deploy and schedule tasks?
 - DB:
-    - H2 _OR_ Oracle for rellational DB
+    - H2 _OR_ Oracle for relational DB
     - Reddis for cache

 ## Documenting and task tracking